-What are the risks associated with early retirement?
+What are the risks of early retirement?

 Financial uncertainty